 - No risk to parent or friend’s no claims bonus

-Learner driver cover can be arranged instantly.
+Learner driver cover is an affordable way to pay for insurance while you’re learning to drive and can be arranged instantly.
 Simply choose how long you want the policy to last, from as little as 7 days right up to 6 months.

 Practice in your own car or a car owned by a family member or friend, with no risk to their NCB

 If you’ve already bought your first car, this is a great way to have your own temporary insurance policy while you gain experience between driving lessons.